Normal or Not? – Dogs and Hot Spots

 Treating hot spots in dogs

-Because your dog’s chewing and licking only makes the issue worse, it’s important to prevent your dog from accessing the area.
-Use a cone, wrap the area with loose clothing (such as a sock if it’s on the dog’s leg), or keep close watch on your dog.
+Because your dog’s chewing and licking only makes the issue worse, it is important to prevent your dog from accessing the area.
+Use a cone that reaches past your dog’s snout, cover the affected area with loose clothing (such as a sock if it is on the dog’s leg or a T-shirt if the spot is on the dog’s chest or belly), or keep close watch on your dog.

 - Trim the hair around the hot spot to reveal the extent of the infection.
-This will allow you to properly clean (and keep clean) the wound.
+This will allow you to properly clean the wound (and keep it clean).
+Please do not use scissors to trim your pet’s fur.

-- Clean the hot spot multiple times per day during the first few days with a gentle, pet-friendly skin cleanser or antiseptic solution like chlorhexidine.
+- Clean the hot spot multiple times per day during the first few days with warm water and a gentle, antibacterial soap such as Dr. Bronner’s Pure-Castile Baby Unscented soap or antiseptic solution like chlorhexidine (diluted 1:10).
+Make sure to pat dry after cleansing.

-- Medicate the area: there are a number of topical sprays, medicated shampoos, and herbal therapies available to treat hot spots.
+- Medicate the area.
+There are a number of over-the-counter topical sprays, medicated shampoos, and herbal therapies available to treat hot spots.
 Call your vet for a pet-safe recommendation.

-- For severe cases, visit your veterinarian.
-Your pup may need oral antibiotics or anti-inflammatory injections prescribed and administered by your vet.
+- For severe or reoccurring cases, visit your dog’s veterinarian.
+Your pup may need oral antibiotics or anti-inflammatory injections prescribed and administered at the veterinary hospital.

 How to prevent hot spots